SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

         sourceLabels: [service]
 ```

 Replace `YOUR_TAG` with a tag to identify these metrics.
-After adding this to the `yaml`, go ahead and upgrade your sumologic or prometheus operator installation, depending on used merhod:
+After adding this to the `yaml`, go ahead and upgrade your sumologic or prometheus operator installation, depending on used method:

-* `helm upgrade collection sumologic/sumologic -f <path to prometheus-overrides.yaml>` to upgrade sumologic collection
+* `helm upgrade collection sumologic/sumologic -f <path to values.yaml>` to upgrade sumologic collection
 * `helm upgrade prometheus-operator stable/prometheus-operator -f <path to prometheus-overrides.yaml>` to upgrade your prometheus-operator.

 Note: When executing the helm upgrade, to avoid the error below, you need to add the argument `--force`.